 Our Picks For the Best of Maybank Cards in 2017

-The following cards are among the best for their respective categories.
+The following cards are the best Maybank credit cards that we have handpicked for our readers.
+Each card has its distinct set of advantages and disadvantages that make them ideal for different types of people.
 Read our reviews to assess whether any of them meets your standard.

 Maybank Family & Friends MasterCard Credit Card: Best for frequent travelers between Singapore and Malaysia

 If you frequently go back and forth between Singapore and Malaysia, Maybank Family & Friends MasterCard Credit Card is a great way to earn cashback in both countries.
 For petrol, taxis and groceries, Maybank Family & Friends card awards 8% of cashback regardless of which side of the border you are on.
 It is also extremely easy to use because its low annual fee is waived for anyone who can spend S$1,000 a month.
 Because of its unique cross-border offerings, it is a must consideration for those who split their lives between Singapore and Malaysia.

 Pros of Maybank Family & Friends MasterCard Credit Card

 - Very low annual fee of S$80, waived with S$12,000 of annual spend

 - Great cashback of 8% on petrol, taxis and groceries in both Singapore and Malaysia